morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 This guide has only been tested with RasPiOS 2023-10-10 based on Debian
 12. Further updates and testing will need to happen before this guide can be used with versions of RasPiOS prior to the 2023-10-10 version.
+The guide should currently work well with other operating systems, such as Debian 12, in that all you have to do is ignore the RasPi specific items.

 Testers are needed.
 Please report your test results.